-Finding 15: The Town lacks a sidewalk system that is connected and that pedestrians can use to access municipal buildings located on Main Street.
-Streets that have sidewalks are disconnected from other areas with sidewalks and have fallen into disrepair.
+Finding 15: The Town lacks a sidewalk system that is connected and that would enable pedestrians to access municipal buildings located on Main Street.
+Streets that do have sidewalks are disconnected from one another, and some have fallen into disrepair.
 Sidewalks are also absent of any ADA accessible elements such as curb cuts or curb plates.
-Streets without safe places to walk, cross, or bicycle put people at risk, particularly people with disabilities or mobility challenges.
+Streets without safe places to walk, cross, or bicycle put people at risk, especially people with disabilities or mobility challenges.